 Toggle

-We’ve divided our guide below into men’s and women’s options.
-This is mostly because of the way brands set the tone here.
+Our guide below gives you both men’s and women’s options, mostly due to manufacturers listings.
 Most of the time, through our testing experience, we don’t think there is a great amount of difference!

 Within this section, you’ll find pricier, higher tech options mixed with some more budget friendly choices for general, all round use.